Ben-Stupid/realtek-hda-release/README.md

-# Realtek High Definition Audio Driver Download Mirror
+# Realtek Audio Driver Download Mirror

 A non-official repository for downloading Realtek High Definition Audio Driver and USB Audio Driver standalone packages which were released from Realtek FTP Server.